Aastha2701/freestyle-jenkins/README.md

 - Click on Jenkins dashboard   ---->  Manage Jenkins  --->  Plugins

 - Click on Available plug-ins  --->  Install GitHub Integration plug-in ( Restart it )

+##### B. For Github Settings

+- Go to GitHub ----> Click on Your Repository -----> Click on Settings ----> Go to Webhooks

+- Add Webhook ---> Payload URL = mention your jenkins url/github-webhook/

+- Content type = application/json

+- Add Webhook